MBH Connect: Virtual IOP

 PRIVACY PROTECTION – Sessions take place using Microsoft Teams, ensuring HIPAA-compliant privacy and security.

-DIGITAL CURRICULUM – You’ll get curriculum developed by our own Meadows Senior Fellows and provided in advance in a convenient digital format with assignments chosen based on your individualized treatment plan and unique needs.
+DIGITAL FORMAT – Course materials are provided in advance in a convenient digital format with assignments chosen based on your individualized treatment plan and unique needs.

-ROTATING 8-WEEK CURRICULUM – This approach allows newcomers to join at any point in the process and includes extension options for more comprehensive trauma treatment.
+ROTATING 8-WEEK CURRICULUM – You’ll get time-tested curriculum developed by our own Meadows Senior Fellows.
+This rotating approach allows newcomers to join at any point in the process and includes extension options for those who can benefit from more comprehensive trauma treatment.

 The program may be virtual, but it’s run by real people who will walk you through the entire process before treatment ever begins.